-This booklet contains general information about Paget's disease of bone.
+This publication contains general information about Paget's disease of bone.
 It describes what Paget's disease is, its causes, and treatment options.
 Highlights of current research are also included.
+At the end is a list of key words to help you understand the terms used in this publication.
 If you have further questions, you may wish to discuss them with your health care provider.

 Paget's disease of bone is a chronic disorder in which excessive breakdown and formation of bone tissue can lead to bone enlargement, weakening, and fractures, as well as pain and arthritis in the joints near the affected bones (see box "Bone Biology").